Doing What’s Best for Kids

 Violence Threat Risk Assessment (in the future known as Assessment of Risk to Others):

-A means of comprehensively examining the potential and magnitude of threatening behavior that has the potential to impact the safety/health of individuals within the school.
+A means of comprehensively examining the potential and magnitude of threatening behaviour that has the potential to impact the safety/health of individuals within the school.

 Procedures